 It’s winter season – the perfect time of the year to take a deep dive into indoor activities and what could be better than indulging in Fun Winter STEM activities with kids!

-These hands-on and easy 42 STEM winter activities for kids will make the best of the winter season and keep your children from complaining about the shorter days and less sunlight hours.
+These cool hands-on 42 Winter STEM activities for kids will make the best of the winter season and keep your children from complaining about the shorter days and less sunlight hours.

 - Winter Math Activities

 STEM stands for Science, Technology, Engineering and Math.
 It is a wonderful approach to make learning fun and practical for kids.
 But before we dive into Winter STEM Experiments & Activities, let’s take a quick look into the science behind this beautiful, crisp season.

 What Causes Winter?

 While the popular belief is that seasons are a result of earth’s elliptical orbit, it is not really the case.
 What causes seasons is the obliquity or the tilt of the earth.
 Obliquity is the angle at which earth’s axis of rotation is tilted with respect to Earth’s orbital plane.

 This tilt causes one hemisphere to receive more sunlight (hence heat) than the other hemisphere at any given time.
 Thus, resulting in seasons.